From Trojan Horses to Castle Walls: Unveiling Bilateral Data Poisoning Effects in Diffusion Models: Data Replication Analysis for Poisoned DMs

-How does the `Trojan Horses' effect of backdoored DMs vary when backdooring duplicate images? \textbf{Tab.\,\ref{tab:replication_amp}} further compares the generation of adversarial outcomes (G1, as illustrated in Fig.\,\ref{fig:generation_composition}) by backdooring duplicate images versus backdooring random images.
-As we can see, poisoning duplicate images leads to a noticeable increase in the generation of prompt-misaligned adversarial images.
-This suggests that the utliziation of training data replication can in turn enhance the performance of backdoor attacks in DMs.
+Furthermore, we explore how the adversarial effect of poisoned DMs changes when poisoning duplicate images.
+The results are presented in Tab.\,\ref{tab:replication_amp}.
+We observe that poisoning duplicate images leads to a noticeable increase in the generation of prompt-misaligned adversarial images.
+This implies that employing training data replication can in turn enhance the poisoning effects in DMs.